zmahfuz0613/rails-react-auth-bcrypt/README.md

 - JWT is used to encrypt user data and also authorize our controller actions

-- We created a custome JsonWebToken class and added it to the Rails autoload paths
+- We created a custom jwt methods for encoding and decoding tokens

 - We created an AuthorizationController and endpoint in our routes to handle logins